 The tip that will do the wonder to grow your Philodendron Pedatum is to use filtered or rainwater to water your plant.
 Just follow up on the pro tip and thank me later!

-Philodendron Pedatum propagation
+Philodendron Pedatum Propagation Guide

 Propagation of Philodendron Pedatum is relatively easy to propagate, and you can use any method at your convenience.

-Propagation by seeds:
+Propagation by Seeds:

 - Although it is a slow propagating method, you can propagate your plant using seed propagation.